APogue/APogue.github.io/_drafts/protest_activities/2024-10-22-Protest-activities-aftermath.md

 - Gene Block testimony [UCLA Policy---Should](https://alexiepogue.com/2024/05/30/In-the-Aftermath-of-the-Protest-Events-People-Should-be-Talking-and-UCLA-Needs-to-Come-to-the-Table/)

+	- Block reassigned John Thomas and the other guy the day before his congressional hearing

 	- It was **never stated that the encampment posed a safety risk to students,** although Block cited safety concerns as the reason for removal at the Committee hearing (Figure 56 @ 44:14).

 		- If Block *was aware of the security risks*, and there was no indication students would leave, why weren’t police reinforcements on standby to **head off** any mounting tension?